visit-dav/visit/src/doc/cli_manual/functions.rst

   SetKeyframeAttributes(kfAtts) -> integer

-kfAtts : type
+kfAtts : KeyframeAttributes object
     A KeyframeAttributes object that contains the new keyframing attributes to use.

-return value : integer
+return type : CLI_return_t
     SetKeyframeAttributes returns 1 on success and 0 on failure.